In This Article

 Account name canonicalization ensures that the string used to identify an

-account is consistent regardless of what was supplied to bind()
+account is consistent regardless of what was supplied to bind().
+For example,

 Multi-domain Authentication and Failover